As trains of Ukrainian refugees arrive in Berlin, E.U. offers warm but ‘temporary’ welcome

 Non-Ukrainians and stateless people who had made Ukraine their home will be granted temporary protection if they are unable to return home to “safe and durable” conditions — a definition that may leave the status of some non-Ukrainians unclear.

-More than 934,000 people have fled Ukraine since Feb.
+More than 1 million people have fled Ukraine since Feb.
 24, according to the Office of the U.N.
 High Commissioner for Refugees (UNHCR), mostly traveling overland to neighboring countries in Eastern Europe.
 The United Nations refugee agency estimates that up to 4 million people may leave Ukraine if the violence continues.

 “At this rate, the situation looks set to become Europe’s largest refugee crisis this century,” Shabia Mantoo, a UNHCR spokeswoman, said Tuesday in Geneva.